-St. Patrick’s Day is more than just a one day celebration in New Orleans.
+St. Patrick’s Day is more than just a one-day celebration in New Orleans.
 Festivities span several days with parades, block parties, and much more.
-This year, St. Patrick’s Day is on Sunday, March 17, but you’ll find New Orleans celebrating long before then.
+This year, St. Patrick’s Day is on Tuesday, March 17, but you’ll find New Orleans celebrating long before then.
 Give yourself a little time to mourn the passing of Mardi Gras, and then get ready for the next celebration with our St. Paddy’s Day roundup.
-To see a glimpse of St. Patrick’s Day in New Orleans, see our GoNOLA video below and check out the guide to make your picks.
+To see a glimpse of St. Patrick’s Day in New Orleans, see our GoNOLA video below and check out our guide to make your picks.

 1107 Decatur St., 6 p.m.